DrK-Lo/lotterhoslabprotocols/discovery_6-optimization.md

 This report is for the specified array task.

-This array task required 1 GB memory.
+This array task required 0.1921 x 3.91 ~ 0.75 GB memory.

+This task used 2 cores (1 from each node), but the actual programs being used didn't commuicate between the nodes.
+So it was not a well formatted array.

+It only used half of the CPU, but the array will run each task on an individual CPU.
+So there is not much we can do about that.